calroc/Xerblin-1/README.md

 ## Installation

 The Xerblin system doesn't really require installation.
-The only dependency is Dulwich (a pure-Python Git library) and I've included a copy of v0.9.0 which will be used by the `run.py` script (via Python `zipimport` facility) so once you have cloned the repo you can just start the server:
+You can run the `wsgiable.py` script to start a Xerblin server with no storage to git:

     sforman@callix:~$ git clone git@github.com:PhoenixBureau/Xerblin.git
-    (virt-env)sforman@callix:~$ cd Xerblin/
+    sforman@callix:~$ cd Xerblin/
-    (virt-env)sforman@callix:~/Xerblin$ ./wsgiable.py
+    sforman@callix:~/Xerblin$ ./wsgiable.py
     Serving on port 8000...

+Or you can use the `run.py` script which does the same thing but saves the state of the interpreter into a git commit after each command.
+The only dependency is Dulwich (a pure-Python Git library) and I've included a copy of v0.9.0 which will be used by the `run.py` script (via Python `zipimport` facility) so once you have cloned the repo you can just start the server.

 ### Persistent Xerblin

 There are *two* entry points to the server, `wsgiable.py` which runs a Xerblin interpreter in the server but does _not_ store the history to disk, and `run.py` which _does_ store history to disk and uses the Dulwich git library to store the history in the git repository.

 If you use the `run.py` entry point it uses the local repo to store system state.
-You will soon be able to clone the system to another directory to make additional copies, or create branches.
+You will soon be able to clone the system to another directory from within the interpreter to make additional copies.

 Basically this gives you an on-disk persistent data structure that captures the entire history of your interaction with the interpreter.
 Soon I will implement ways to "cherry pick" data and commands from past history so you can build new interpreter state that contains just the data and commands you want for a particular task.